27 Places to See in Rome: A Local’s Guide to Rome in 2026

 Opening Times: Monday through Saturday, 8:30 am to 7:30 pm, Sunday, 9 am to 6 pm, and Italian Bank Holidays, 9 am to 1 pm.

-Rome Travel Tip: The Pantheon is usually empty before closing, so check it out then.
+Rome Travel Tip: The Pantheon is usually empty before closing, so check it out at that time of the day.

 16. Castel Sant’Angelo, Mausoleum of Hadrian: